lifemapper/core/docs/userDocs/qgisTraining.rst

 #.
 Sign in to Lifemapper
     * Lifemapper top menu option, choose Sign In
     * Create a user account by clicking the **sign up** link in the left of dialog to open a browser
-    * If you are a new user, the app will prompt you to create a new workspace - choose a local drive in the lab and  and create a new directory
+    * If you are a new user, the app will prompt you to create a new workspace - choose a local drive and create a new directory
 #.
 In all Lifemapper dialogs, click the ? button to display context-sensitive help